albertan017/LLM4Decompile/README.md

 If you have any questions, please raise an issue.

 ## 8. Thoughts

-We find the discussion of lm decompiler around one year ago on [Reddit](https://www.reddit.com/r/MachineLearning/comments/123asbg/d_can_we_train_a_decompiler/) very interesting.
+The conversation about the language model decompiler that took place on [Reddit](https://www.reddit.com/r/MachineLearning/comments/123asbg/d_can_we_train_a_decompiler/) roughly a year ago was quite fascinating to us.